Alexander William Black

 Alexander William Black (28 February 1859 – 29 December 1906) was a Liberal Party politician in Scotland.

-Originally trained as a lawyer, he was elected at the 1900 general election as the Member of Parliament (MP) for Banffshire, and was re-elected in 1906.
+A lawyer and a Writer to the Signet, he was elected at the 1900 general election as the Member of Parliament (MP) for Banffshire, and was re-elected in 1906.
 However he died in December that year from injuries received in a railway accident at Elliot Junction, forcing a by-election early in 1907.

 In later life he is listed as living at 5 Learmonth Terrace in western Edinburgh.

 He is buried near his home, in the north section of Dean Cemetery in Edinburgh towards the south-west corner of the north section.
 He is buried with his wife Ellinor (1885–1918), some 26 years his junior.